ben-newell/configuration/README.md

 ## Clone the dotfiles

+Please [complain](https://github.com/eBenNewell/configuration/issues) if something is unclear or wrong!
 Pull Requests encouraged!

 This assumes that you have just reimaged the computer.
 Althought some precautions have been taken that might help if you have existing dotfiles.
 But needless to say be very careful and read through everything.